 The Cooler Communities Program is based on a successful pilot project from Concord, MA, called Cooler Concord.
-Based on principles of social marketing – Saving Energy is Cool! – it leverages classroom education to empower students and set a whole community on the path to smarter energy choices.
+It leverages classroom education to empower students and set a whole community on the path to smarter energy choices and climate friendly action.

-Due to support by the Community Foundation of Western MA and the Harold Grinspoon Charitable Foundation, schools receive grants of up to $5000 for participating in the Cooler Communities program.
-Students of all ages research and create exhibits and materials on climate change, energy efficiency and related subjects within their curriculum requirements to be displayed at a district-wide event.
-Vendors, community members, and service providers offer advice and show ways in which visitors can take energy-smart actions that work best for them.
+Thanks to support by the Harold Grinspoon Charitable Foundation, our principal funder, as well as the Feigenbaum and Beveridge Foundations schools receive grants of up to $8000 for participating in the program.
+Students of all ages are invited to research and create exhibits and materials on climate change, energy efficiency and related subjects within their curriculum requirements to be displayed at a district-wide event.
+There, vetted vendors, community members, and service providers offer advice and show ways in which visitors can take energy- and climate–smart actions that work best for them.

 Everyone is encouraged to pledge changes – large or small.
-These pledges are tracked, calculated for their carbon saving potential if applicable, and followed up on.
+These pledges are tracked and followed up on, and related carbon savings calculated whenever possible.

-Cooler Communities encourages collaboration between municipal entities like energy commissions, grassroots volunteers and the schools to break down silos in the ways we tackle carbon pollution.
-The Cooler Communities team assists schools and towns in a multitude of ways to achieve their energy reduction goals.
-Aside from creating measurable energy savings for the participating town and it’s residents the purpose of this program is to empower young people in recognizing the relevance of their learning and to give them a taste of the impact they can have in their communities.
+Cooler Communities encourages collaboration between municipal entities like energy commissions, grassroots volunteers and the schools.
+It aims to break down silos in the ways we address climate change and carbon pollution.
+The Cooler Communities team assists schools and towns in a multitude of ways to achieve their climate related goals.
+Aside from creating measurable change for the participating town and its residents the purpose of this program is to empower young people in recognizing the relevance of their learning and to give them a taste of the impact they can have in their communities.

 Staff and Advisors – Cooler Communities Playbook